What's the Best Engine?

 High-power Turbo Fours

-The advantage of these engines are that they are fairly lightweight (being fours) and in stock form give more power than the A-series engines.
+The advantage of these engines are that they are fairly lightweight (being four cylinder engines) and in stock form give much more power than the A-series engines.
 But it does take considerable craftsmanship to fit one in including the intercooler.

 How efficient are these engines?

 This chart shows that the FJ, CA and SR Turbo engines are twice as efficient than most engines in the matter of power/weight ratio.
-I estimate a 300 hp CA18DET (282 pounds) would weigh just over half that of 300 hp GM V8 (500 pounds).
+I estimate a 300 hp CA18DET (282 pounds) would weigh nearly half that of 300 hp GM V8 (500 pounds).

 Of course, the easiest way to go fast is: less weight, more power.
 These turbo fours deliver.